uniquegino/WPI_DV_Final_Project/README.md

 ## URL
-URLs to your project websites
+We’ve heard much from the media of Election 2016, but what does the data say, about the US elections over the history?
+[Join us](https://ViennaChen.github.io/WPI_DV_Final_Project/index.html) to explore the data stories behind all things election!

 ## Demo
-Create a two minute screen-cast with narration showing a demo of your visualization and/or some slides.
+We create a two minute screen-cast with narration showing a demo of your visualization.
+Please find viz_demo_record in this repository.

 ## Description